websanco/liferay-learn/docs/dxp/7.x/en/content-authoring-and-management/recycle-bin/user-guide/introduction-to-the-recycle-bin.md

 Liferay DXP includes an integrated *Recycle Bin* so you can temporarily store content and data you want to remove from your instance before making that removal permanent.
 By default, the Recycle Bin is enabled instance-wide, though you can disable it at any time for individual Sites.

-While enabled, the *Delete* action is replaced with *Move to the Recycle Bin* for recyclable assets (i.e., folders, web content, blogs, documents, media, message boards, and wikis).
+While enabled, the *Delete* action is replaced with *Move to the Recycle Bin* for recyclable assets (i.e., folders, web content, blogs, bookmarks, documents, media, message boards, and wikis).

 ![The folder is moved to Recycle Bin and not deleted immediately.](./introduction-to-the-recycle-bin/images/01.png)